-- 1. Call the Supplied Master Data function from the menu. - 2.
+- 1. Call External Master Data from the menu. - 2.
 Click on the plus icon on the right of the desired master data. - 3.
 In the subsequent dialog, select an EDGE node on which the master data is to be created. - 4.
 Click on Select. - → The configuration dialog for adding an asset opens.
 Master data received through the API is pre-filled. - 1.
-Make further configurations as desired (see section 6.3).
+4. Make further configurations as desired (see section 6.3).

-Fig. 8: Selection of an EDGE node for the creation of supplied master data
+Fig. 8: Selecting an EDGE node to create external master data